 A frequent mistake is to try to hand off the data management problem to a data management team or outsourcer to ‘fix’ on behalf of the business.

 In reality, this is not a problem that can be neatly packaged up and given to someone else to solve.
-Everyone involved in creating and sourcing data must take responsibility for its quality and integrity – and given the increasingly intrinsic nature of data, this means that most people in the organization will have some role to play.
+Everyone involved in creating and sourcing data must take responsibility for its quality and integrity – and given the increasingly intrinsic nature of data, this means that most people in the organisation will have some role to play.
 Trying to ‘give the problem away’ can undermine the sense of ownership and responsibility which is so essential to success.

 Managing, deploying and ensuring consistent use of structural master data (and master data mapping, where necessary) across the business